lazyscribe/lazyscribe/docs/how-to/tabular.rst

 .. important::

-    The functionality described in this guide was deprecated in version 2.0.
+    The functionality described in this guide was removed in version 2.0.
 To obtain a tabular representation of your project and/or repository, install ``lazyscribe-arrow>=0.3`` and use code similar to the following: